Lotta Schelin: Lyon

 Towards the end of another successful season in 2015–16, Lyon announced that Schelin would depart the club at the end of her contract.
 Her final game for the club was the 2016 UEFA Women's Champions League Final; in which she scored in the penalty shootout win over Wolfsburg.
 With Lyon Schelin won eight consecutive Division 1 Féminine titles, five Cups and three Champions Leagues.
 She left as the team's all-time record goalscorer with 225 goals in 225 appearances.
 Schelin's 41 goals for Lyon in the UEFA Women's Champions League left her fourth in the competition's all-time top scorer list.
 She held the record for Champions League goals for a single club, since Anja Mittag (49), Conny Pohlers (48) and Marta (46) all accrued their totals with more than one club.

 Rosengård

 On 8 June 2016, Schelin was presented as a player for Swedish champions FC Rosengård, of Malmö.
 She rejected an offer to rejoin Göteborg FC because they were unable to offer Champions League football.
-Schelin made her Rosengård debut slightly earlier than expected, substituting in for the injured Nataša Andonova after 22 minutes of a league fixture against Djurgårdens.
+Schelin made her Rosengård debut slightly earlier than expected, substituting in for the injured Nataša Andonova after 22 minutes of a league fixture against Djurgården.
 Schelin scored a 90th-minute goal to salvage a 2–2 draw.